Peter Burge (cricketer): Career consolidated

 The 1961 Ashes tour to England was the first series in which Burge played in all five Tests.
 He rewarded the selectors by finishing second to Bill Lawry in the Test averages.
 In the county matches ahead of the Tests, Australia's preparation was interrupted by frequent rain, while some of Burge's innings were cut short when the tourists reached their victory target.
 These contributed to his first five innings being incomplete innings, one of which was a 101 against Lancashire.
 After a succession of low scores in the second half of May, Burge hit 158 against Sussex in the final county match before the Tests.

 Burge made 25 in Australia's only innings in a high-scoring draw in the First Test at Edgbaston.
 Burge then scored 137 against Leicestershire between Tests and retained his position after captain Benaud was forced out with a shoulder rinjury.

 In the Second Test at Lord's, known as the "Battle of the Ridge", he made 37 not out against the hostile pace of Fred Trueman and Brian Statham after Australia had slumped to 4/19 in pursuit of 69 on an erratic surface.
 He had earlier made 46 in difficult conditions in the first innings.
 After managing only 43 in the next two Tests, which were shared between the two teams, thereby allowing Australia to retain the Ashes 2–1, he finished the tour on a high.
 In the last match before the final Test, Burge scored an unbeaten 51 against Warwickshire, his first score of 50 or more in eight weeks—15 innings.

 In the Fifth Test at The Oval he made his maiden Test ton with a 181.
-It was an innings marked by his persistent use of the sweep, taking balls from outside off stump through the leg side to disperse the packed off side field of Jim Laker and Tony Lock.
+It was an innings marked by his persistent use of the sweep, taking balls from outside off stump through the leg side to disperse the packed off side field of David Allen and Tony Lock.
 He ended with 332 runs at 47.42.

 Burge ended the tour with half-centuries in the last two first-class matches.